• Skip to primary navigation

 • 📋Fried Zucchini Flowers Recipe

-What are zucchini flowers or squash blossoms
+What are zucchini flowers or squash blossoms?

-Zucchini flowers are the yellow edible flowers you find in the zucchini or any squash plant.
-They have a sweet taste and when opened they are shaped like bells.
+Fresh zucchini flowers are the yellow edible flowers in the zucchini or any squash plant.

-Unfortunately, they are easily perishable so they should be used the same day they are bought or picked.
+Unfortunately, they are easily perishable, so they should be used the same day they are bought or picked.

 Which flower to use